AIQ vs State Quota in NEET 2026: The Strategic Guide to Securing Your Government MBBS Seat

 Key takeaways

-Round 1 free exit: If allotted in Round 1 and you do not join, the security deposit is fully refunded.
+1free exit: If allotted in Round1and you do not join, the security deposit is fully refunded. - Round

 What "AIQ vs State Quota" actually means